alexandercarson/slack-clone/README.md

-`Yarn` to install needed dependencies when cloning/forking
+run `yarn` to install needed dependencies when cloning/forking

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).